ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 ![#actions-gui](images/actions-gui.png)

-From here, you can create different _workflow files_ which automates processes that run when specific events occur in your GitHub code repository.
+From here, you can run different _workflow files_ which automate processes that run when specific events occur in your GitHub code repository.
 You use [YAML](https://yaml.org/) to define a workflow.
 You specify how a job is triggered, the running environment, and the workflow commands.
 The machine on which the workflow runs is called a _runner_.

 ## Arm-based GitHub runners